gwenty/Tracer-user-testing/README.md

 3. Run the tracing tool on the program class files: java -jar Tracer.jar [trace options] [soot options] (see the example below)

     **Soot options:** You can use the soot option -process-dir to instrument all class files in a directory.
 Do this form the base directory, where Tracer.jar is.
-Replace [trace options] with the options described below or leave it blank. \
+Replace [trace options] with the options described in the Trace options section below or leave it blank. \
 	java -jar Tracer.jar [trace options] -cp ./example_program_1/classes -process-dir ./example_program_1/classes \
 	java -jar Tracer.jar [trace options] -cp ./example_program_2/classes -process-dir ./example_program_2/classes